 Maxon OD808X Extreme…Just Another Modded Tube Screamer?

 The Tube Screamer is arguably the most copied and modified overdrive circuit ever.
-With good reason, this classic effect delivers a soft compression that truly is amp-like OD808Xin response, feel, and tone.
+With good reason, this classic effect delivers a soft compression that truly is amp-like in response, feel, and tone.
 Maxon, the original manufacturer of the Tube Screamer, has now released its own response with a modified design and dubbed it the Maxon OD808X Extreme.
 But will the OD808X Extreme just provide more gain and the “same old” sound, or will it provide something truly unique?

 Continue reading